Nickel5-Inc/Nextplace/nextplace/miner/README.md

 In order to use a custom model you need to create a Python class for that model.
 You can store the file either on your local machine or on [Hugging Face](https://huggingface.co/).
 We recommend uploading your model to a private Hugging Face repository.

+## Markets in NextPlace
+Have a look at our [Markets](../../nextplace/validator/market/markets.py).
+This will help inform which markets you should expect to make predictions for.

 ### Custom Model Class Structure
 Your custom model must be defined in a Python class.
 This Python class must reside within a file whose name matches the Python class.
 For example, if your class is defined like this `class CustomNextPlaceModel` it must reside within a